Eschatologue/CM_wiki/docs/equipment/weapon/weapon-firearm.md

 ## Firearm Proficiency

-In Antares, arcane staves are common, while firearms are rare due to their reliance on *Cordite*, a substance rendered inert near creatures attuned to the Weave.
-This includes all Antares races except Londoners.

-Using firearms requires suppressing one's connection to the Weave, a difficult skill that few pursue, as traditional ranged weapons like bows are more practical for most.
+In **Antares**, firearms are rare, relying on *Cordite*, a substance rendered inert near creatures attuned to the Weave—a trait of all Antares races except **Londoners**.
+Using firearms requires suppressing one's connection to the Weave, a skill few pursue as traditional ranged weapons are more practical.

+Firearms require a unique proficiency distinct from :prof-wp-simple: Simple or :prof-wp-martial: Martial weapons.
+Most classes lack this Proficiency unless granted by a specific background, racial feature, or similar trait.
+They are also excluded from mechanics involving Cold weapons.

+While most creatures understand the basic operation of firearms—*pull the trigger, it fires*—those attuned to the Weave, especially spellcasters users, struggle to wield them effectively.
+Non-magical individuals are better suited to mastering these weapons.

-### Basic Understanding
+### Using Firearms

-Most creatures are aware of how firearms work, but using them effectively requires specific knowledge.
-When attempting to use a firearm for the first time, a creature must make a **DC 15 Intelligence check** to figure out how the weapon functions.
-The creature's existing weapon proficiencies can provide an :d20-adv: Advantage on this check:

-- **Short-Arms:** Creatures proficient with *Light Crossbows*, *Repeating Light Crossbows*, *Shortbows*, *Hand Crossbows* or *Martial Weapons* have :d20-adv: Advantage on this check with Short-Arms.
-- **Long-Arms:** Creatures proficient with *Arbalests*, *Longbows*, *Heavy Crossbows*, *Repeating Heavy Crossbows* or *Martial Weapons* have :d20-adv: Advantage on this check with Long-Arms.
-- **Advanced Firearms:** Creatures proficient with **Martial Weapons** have :d20-adv: Advantage on this check with Advanced Firearms (e.g., rocket launchers, flamethrowers).

-#### Training and Proficiency

-Once a creature successfully understands how a firearm operates, they can spend downtime training with it to gain proficiency.
-Only after this training can they use the weapon effectively without further checks.
-This training follows the rules written in [Downtime Activity: Training](../../gameplay/downtime/training.md).
+When a character without Firearm proficiency attempts to make an attack using Firearms, they roll the attack as normal, but a penalty applies.
+This penalty reflects their reliance on magic and is determined by their spellcasting type:

+:material-circle-slice-8: **Full Casters** (e.g., Wizard, Druid, Cleric, Sorcerer): Characters with spell slots up to level 9 suffer a penalty equal to their class level.

+:   *Example*: A level 12 Wizard attempting the check has a -12 penalty, making it exceptionally difficult to succeed.

+:material-circle-slice-4: **Half Casters** (e.g., Artificer, Magus, Paladin, Ranger): Characters with spell slots up to level 5 suffer a penalty equal to half their class level (rounded up).

+:   *Example*: A level 10 Paladin would have a -5 penalty (10 × 1/2 = 5).

+:material-circle-slice-3: **One-Third Casters** (e.g., Rogue (Arcane Trickster), Fighter (Eldritch Knight)): Characters with spell slots up to level 4 suffer a penalty equal to 1/3 of their class level (rounded up).

+:   *Example*: A level 9 Arcane Trickster would have a -3 penalty (9 × 1/3 = 3).

+:material-circle-outline: **Non-Casters** (e.g., Fighter, Barbarian, Rogue) & **Warlocks**: These classes face no penalty when using Firearms with no proficiency.

 [Push]: mastery.md#push
 [Slow]: mastery.md#slow